 Some of the details of the Red Planet are not handled quite as well as others.
 In one part, there are clouds in the sky - on a planet supposedly devoid of an atmosphere.
 This is one glaring inconsistency.
 In another, when the stranded, would be colonists locate their emergency habitat, they find it utterly destroyed.
 The comment is made that even the worst storm on Earth could not harm the refuge, but no reason is given why their almost home was wrecked.
 You also have to take the sci-fi mumbo jumbo explanations given with a grain of salt.

 Comparison will be made with the other Mars flick that hit the screens earlier this year, "Mission to Mars."
 Where the latter film approached the awful category, "Red Planet" plays more like a space western that tells its tale of survival in a hostile land.
 There is no deep philosophy to muddy the action waters, here.
 Instead, we have an old-fashion story that uses up-to-date F/X and computer-generated technology to keep us entertained for a couple of hours.
-Even if it ain't rocket science, it did that for me and I give it a B-.
+Even if it ain't rocket science, it did that for me.